Big Sky Airlines: Fleet

 In January 2000, the Big Sky Airlines fleet consisted of 14 Fairchild Swearingen Metroliner Metro III and Metro 23 aircraft.

 However, the air carrier then removed the Metro propjets from its fleet and in January 2008 was operating Beechcraft 1900D turboprops with 10 aircraft in the fleet:

 Big Sky previously operated Handley Page Jetstream propjets as well as Cessna prop aircraft during the late 1970s.
 By 1987, the airline was operating British Aerospace BAe Jetstream 31 propjets on its flights as a Northwest Airlink air carrier.

-Code share agreements
+Codeshare agreements

-Big Sky had code share agreements with the following airlines.
+Big Sky had codeshare agreements with the following airlines.
 The code share agreements allowed these larger mainline air carriers to place their airline codes on Big Sky flights, but not vice versa.